Jarzyl/Pizza-Restaurant-App-Next-js/README.md

 Technology used: React.js, ReactThreeFiber, JavaScript, TailwindCSS, Next.js.

-This is part I of the project.
-In the next one, I plan to add the possibility of ordering online.
+I added the ability to add products to the cart, increase the quantity, reduce the quantity and delete.
+The user can go to his basket and proceed to payment, where he will also provide delivery details.